Posted: 04/19/2012 | April 19th, 2012

 All in all, to me, it just feels different here now.

 Or maybe what I finally noticed is that I’ve changed.
 They say travel changes you — but I’ve never noticed it.
-When you are with yourself everyday, you never really see changes in your personality.
+Since you’re with yourself everyday, you never really see changes in your personality.
 They just become part of you and seem like second nature.
 It’s not like when you go on a diet or take drastic action.
-Changes on the road are slow and happen over time and you just feel as though you were always this way.
+Changes on the road are slow and happen over time, and you just feel as though you were always this way.

 I think being back has made me finally realize that I’ve changed.